dustinpfister/blog_posts/_posts/canvas-getting-started.md

 layout: post
 categories: canvas
 id: 20
-updated: 2019-03-03 17:09:19
+updated: 2019-03-03 17:10:38
-version: 1.4
+version: 1.5
 ---

-I thought it would be nice to write a few blog posts on html 5 canvas.
+I thought it would be nice to write a few blog posts on [html 5 canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial).
 Mainly just some posts on doing some fun things with the 2d drawing context.
 As such maybe it is best to start with a post that is a kind of getting started post on the subject.

 <!-- more -->